• Email

 Mark pivot points before sewing

-Start sewing with wide part of pennant at the top
+Start sewing with wide part of pennant flag at the top

 Stop sewing at the marked point and pivot.